sgaddam-git/Spring-Docker-Mysql/README.md

 # spring-docker-mysql-microservice

-This Repo has creating containers for mysql and running the liquibase scripts to create the schema and tables and running the spring boot application with the local profile
+This Repo has
+1. Creating containers for mysql
+2. Running the liquibase scripts to create the schema and tables
+3. Running the spring boot application with the local profile

 # How to start the application